bindi-v/Progressive_Budget/README.md

 The following necessary dependencies must be installed to run the application.

- mongoDB, mongoDB Atlas, Express, mongoose, morgan, compression, lite-server, Heroku
+ mongoDB Atlas, Express, mongoose, morgan, compression, lite-server, Heroku

 ## Usage